AlmarriAhmed/AlmarriAhmed/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Back-End Development for rPPG app
-- 🌱 I’m currently learning Back-End Development for rPPG app
+- 🌱 I’m currently learning how to use github